junxit/us-congress-bills-110/metadata.md

 - 2007-06-21 — Introduced in Senate
 - 2007-06-21 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S8240-8241)
 - 2007-06-21 — Sponsor introductory remarks on measure.
 (CR S8239-8240)
+- 2008-04-15 — Committee on Energy and Natural Resources Subcommittee on Public Lands and Forests.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-485.
+- 2008-09-11 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2008-09-16 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+Without written report.
+- 2008-09-16 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+Without written report.
+- 2008-09-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 975.